 For instance, granite countertops can be affected by direct sunlight and those appealing limestone worktops call for a lot of maintenance, which is the last thing you need for an outdoor space.

 Travertine proves to be an excellent option for people with a budget that allows for this luxury.
 Tile is another viable choice for most homeowners in New Orleans.

-Stainless steel is another affordable option for outdoor kitchens countertops.
-Steel is easy to clean, requires low-maintenance, and holds up pretty well to the elements.
+Stainless steel is another affordable option for outdoor kitchen countertops.
+Steel is easy to clean, requires low maintenance, and holds up pretty well to the elements.

 It might get uncomfortably hot in direct sunlight, but if your patio has a cover, this should not be an issue.